halvong/Django-Restful/README.md

 #notes
 https://www.cdrf.co

-serializers - represent model as a JSON object (model -> serializer -> JSON):
+1. serializers - representation of JSON output (model -> serializer -> JSON):
     1. class Meta has model and fields properties
+    2. Serializer attribute is a nested serializer of another model.
+       a.
+HyperlinkedModelSerializer - hyperlinked url.
+       b.
+SlugRelatedField - specify name for related data
+       c.
+Slugfield renders name of a field serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
+          "description" field is chosen to display.

+2. models - representation of form POST
-    2. foreign key property: allows constraints and name rendering.
+    1. ForeignKey property: allows constraints and name rendering.
           a. foreign key is related data from other model.
           b. related name is handler for parent model.
 Use SlugRelatedField on Serializer to display name.
           c. no related name in foreign key cannot be access from the parent model.
-    3. Serializer HyperlinkedModelSerializer makes hyperlinked url.
-    4. Serializer attribute is a nested serializer of another model.
-    5. Slugfield renders name of a field serializers.SlugRelatedField(queryset=<Model name>.objects.all(), slug_field='description').
-          "description" field is chosen to display.

 /*
 We also have to pay special attention to the relationships between the different models when we create the serializer classes to manage serialization to JSON and deserialization from JSON.